 She is committed to providing a non-judgmental, peaceful, and accepting therapeutic experience so that every client feels supported in his or her journey to emotional and mental well-being.
 If you have any questions for Caitlin or would like to request an appointment you may email her at [email protected].

 Daniel is a Nationally Certified Counselor and a Provisionally Licensed Professional Counselor for the State of Missouri.
 Daniel received a Master’s Degree in Counselor Education with an emphasis in Clinical Mental Health from the University of Mississippi in 2016.
 After graduation, Daniel decided to return to the University of Mississippi and pursue his passion for working with children.
 Daniel completed his intensive training in working with children and received an Ed.S. in Play Therapy from the University of Mississippi in 2017.

 Daniel has worked with children, adolescents, and adults in a variety of practice settings over the past 4 years.
-His primary area of interest and training is working with children under the age of 12, to help children dealing with issues of anxiety, depression, trauma, abuse, autism, developmental delay, divorce, grief, loss, medical issues, behavioral problems, and more.
+He is a Certified AutPlay® Therapy Provider and His primary area of interest and training is working with children under the age of 12, to help children dealing with issues of anxiety, depression, trauma, abuse, autism, developmental delay, divorce, grief, loss, medical issues, behavioral problems, and more.
 Daniel believes children have limitless potential for growth and they have an innate capacity for resiliency.
 He also believes that parents and primary caregivers play a critical role in a child’s recovery and a joint approach to working with children is essential to healing.